 January reminders for the Southwest: Plant shrubs; examine mulches; prune established trees.
 For California: Plant nursery stock and cover against frost; prune fruit trees and summer-flowering shrubs; set out new rosebushes.

-In short, wherever you live, keep these tips in mind and you're sure to get your garden off to a great start in 2013!
+In short, wherever you live, keep these tips in mind and you're sure to get your garden off to a great start!

 Orders for in-stock seeds, general merchandise and gift certificates are typically shipped within 5 business days.

 Plants will be shipped at the proper planting time for your area of the country during the shipping timeframes outlined below:

 *Due to hot weather conditions, we are unable to ship most plant items July through August